-Just think about the consequences of getting it wrong...you and your family will have to live with that mistake for a very long time; between 10 and 15 years!
+Just think about the consequences of getting it wrong...you and your family will have to live with that mistake for a long time, between 10 and 15 years!

 When choosing a dog breed, there are a few key points you might like to consider, so I've set out some of the main points below to help you to narrow your search.

-If you've already decided that the Cocker Spaniel is the breed for you (and who wouldn't?), you're on the wrong page; you can skip straight to choosing your Cocker Spaniel puppy.
+If you've already decided that the Cocker Spaniel is the breed for you (and who wouldn't?), you're on the wrong page; you can skip directly to choosing your Cocker Spaniel puppy.

 What is it that's motivating you to get a dog?